alenaks/SigmaPie/README.md

 Both phonology and morphology frequently display properties of regular languages.

-**Phonology** does not require the power of center-embedding, that is a property of context-free languages.
-For example, consider a harmony where the first vowel agrees with the last vowel, second vowel agrees with the pre-last one, etc.
+**Phonology** does not require the power of center-embedding, which is a property of context-free languages.
+For example, consider a harmony where the first vowel agrees with the last vowel, the second vowel agrees with the pre-last one, etc.

     GOOD: "arugula", "tropicalization", "electrotelethermometer", etc.
     BAD:  any other word violating the rule.

-While it is a theoretically possible pattern, harmonies of that types are unattested in natural languages.
+While it is a theoretically possible pattern, harmonies of that type are unattested in natural languages.

 **Morphology** avoids center-embedding as well.
 In [Aksënova et al. (2016)](https://www.aclweb.org/anthology/W16-2019) we show that it is possible to iterate prefixes with the meaning "after" in Russian.
 In Ilocano, where the same semantics is expressed via a circumfix, its iteration is prohibited.